This page uses javascript to help render elements, if you have problems please enable javascript.

 Rights and Protections

-If an immigration officer asks you to identify a student or employee, requests employee or student records or information, or requests access to campus areas:
+If a federal immigration officer asks you to identify a student or employee, requests employee or student records or information, or requests access to campus areas:

 Know Your Rights When You Make Decisions